Installation Notes for the EPI Secondary

 DO NOT LET SOME COUNTERJOCKEY AT A CAR PARTS STORE CONVINCE YOU THAT "....EVEN THOUGH HE DOESN’T HAVE LOCTITE-609, THE STUFF HE DOES HAVE IS JUST THE SAME".

-IT MOST CERTAINLY IS NOT THE SAME.
+IT MOST PROBABLY IS NOT THE SAME.

 There are nearly a hundred different Loctite adhesives, many of which are RED, many of which are GREEN.
 Each has a different product number, because each performs differently (different strength, different temperature limits, different cure times, etc.)